LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/add-service-dto/_index.md

 Now, refactor all references to the `eventCategoryRepository` to be `eventCategoryService` references and use `EventCategoryDTO` in the create form, similar to how we did it in the previous section.
+You should be able to remove all references to `authController` that were needed to get `currUser`, since we have helpful methods in `EventCategoryService` now.

 #### Updating Views to use DTOs